Northern Hemisphere Constellations by Season: What Constellations Are Visible in Spring, Summer, Fall, and Winter

 Contents

-In the Northern Hemisphere, summer is the best time to observe Cygnus, Lyra, and Aquila.
-Their brightest stars – Deneb, Vega, and Altair – make up the Summer Triangle asterism.
+The best summer constellations in the Northern Hemisphere are Cygnus, Lyra, and Aquila.
+Their brightest stars — Deneb, Vega, and Altair — make up the Summer Triangle asterism, which is easy to spot from June to August.

 Cygnus